silopolis/hawai/README.md

   - [ ] Store logs on persistent storage provided by storage hosts
   - [x] Only accessible from admin hosts
 - **stor**: storage nodes
+  - [x] Use Vagrant's local synced folders
+  - [ ] Centralise persistent storage using NFS
   - [ ] Only accessible from admin hosts
   - [ ] On admin and storage networks
   - [ ] Provide persistent storage resources to all other hosts, services and applications on the storage network
 - **bkp**: backup nodes
   - [ ] Only accessible from admin hosts
-  - [ ] On admin and storage networks
+  - [ ] On admin and storage networks (requires storage network setup)
   - [ ] Provide files backup service to all other hosts on the storage network
   - [ ] Provide databases backup service to all other hosts on the storage network
   - [ ] Provide block backup service to all other hosts on the storage network